Lesley Nicol (actress)

-Lesley Nicol (born 7 August 1953) is an English actress and a three-time SAG Award winner in the Best Cast in a Drama Series category for her role as Beryl Patmore in the ITV and PBS drama TV series Downton Abbey.
-She also starred in the 2019 feature film Downton Abbey. and its sequel.
+Lesley Nicol (born 7 August 1953) is an English actress, a three-time SAG Award winner in the Best Cast in a Drama Series category for her role as Beryl Patmore in the ITV and PBS drama TV series Downton Abbey.
+She also starred in the 2019 feature film adaptation of the series, its 2022 sequel, and its 2025 finale.

 Early life

 Nicol was born and raised in Manchester, Lancashire.
 Her father was a doctor, and her mother was a model and television presenter.

 She left school at the age of seventeen to attend Guildhall School of Music and Drama in London, from which she graduated.

 Career

-Nicol's television roles include Mrs Beaver in the BBC adaptation of The Lion, the Witch and the Wardrobe, the Queen Giant in The Silver Chair and as Henrietta Beecham in the 2019 ITV historical drama Beecham House.
-She made multiple appearances on ABC's The Catch in a recurring role playing the matriarch of a London gangland family and also guest-starred on episodes of Amazon Prime Video's The Boys, The CW's Supernatural (where she played a variation of the witch from Hansel and Gretel), CBS's reboot of The Odd Couple, ABC's Once Upon a Time and TVLand's Hot in Cleveland.
+Nicol's television roles include the recent ITV drama series Mr Bates vs The Post Office, portraying the role of real-life sub-postmistress Pam Stubbs.
+She played Mrs. Beaver in the BBC adaptation of The Lion, the Witch and the Wardrobe, the Queen Giant in The Silver Chair and as Henrietta Beecham in the 2019 ITV historical drama Beecham House.
+She made multiple appearances on ABC's The Catch in a recurring role playing the matriarch of a London gangland family and also guest-starred on episodes of Amazon Prime Video's The Boys, ITV's Doc Martin, The CW's Supernatural (where she played a variation of the witch from Hansel and Gretel), CBS's reboot of The Odd Couple, ABC's Once Upon a Time and TVLand's Hot in Cleveland.
+She has also voiced Scarf Lady in children’s televisions Sarah and Duck.